79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 1. Documenting Emotional or Violent Behavior

-If the father targets to insult or displays rage during legal proceedings, this could backfire.
+If the father targets insults or displays rage during legal proceedings, this could backfire.
 Maintaining records and witnesses can cast doubt on his suitability as a parent.

 2. Addressing Repetitive Complaints